Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Eurex launched as an all-digital trading exchange at a time when manual “open cry” trading still remained the primary way of doing business.
 At that time, buyers and sellers would gather in closed areas (called “trading pits” in Wall Street lingo) and shout trade orders to market makers, who would gather the trades and execute them on behalf of traders.

-In strictly electronic trading, buyers and sellers execute options and futures trades from thousands of miles away via a digital-based trading platform.
+In strictly electronic trading, buyers and sellers execute options and futures contracts from thousands of miles away via a digital-based trading platform.
 That also provides increased liquidity for traders.
 Since Eurex is 100% automated, market investors have quick access to a wide array of investment products, making it easier to move in and out of volatile positions in fast-moving markets.

 Rolled out in 2013, the Eurex’s trademark T7 trading platform handles all the exchange’s electronic derivative trading volume, connecting traders from 35 countries who execute about seven million futures and options trading contracts for each daily trading session.

-Eurex Products
+Eurex Exchange Products

 Eurex offers a wide range of trading options, including various Euro-based debt instruments, common Euro-based stocks and stocks indices, along with its mainstay futures and options derivative trading products.